ROCm/clr/doc/roctracer_spec.md

 ### 3.2.
 Tracing Domains
 ```
 Various tracing domains are supported.
 Each domain is assigned with
 a domain ID.
-The domains include HSA, HIP, and HCC runtime levels.
+The domains include HSA, HIP runtime levels.

 Traced API domains:
 typedef enum {